 In any case stay open to approach and be approached by others in the sport group of your choice.

 TIP: Show genuine interest in people.
-Ask about their interests and hobbies (especially if you’re practising the same activity, you may have more in common than you know or make interesting discoveries).
+Ask about their interests and hobbies (especially if you’re practicing the same activity, you may have more in common than you know or make interesting discoveries).

 check out different kinds of events

-Events give you opportunity to expand your networking circle beyond your office and neighbourhood – it’s like finding all kinds of international goods at a flea market!
+Events give you an opportunity to expand your networking circle beyond your office and neighborhood – it’s like finding all kinds of international goods at a flea market!

 You could equally make a good use of online social platforms, meet-up groups and events such as Facebook, Meetup, Linkedin or Eventbrite.